npm/npm/README.md

 to see what versions of modules are installed.

-for more automatic way see [require-analyzer](https://github.com/nodejitsu/require-analyzer)
+for an automatic way see [require-analyzer](https://github.com/nodejitsu/require-analyzer)

 ## How to install modules to your project?